 - Add the heavy cream and stir, let simmer for a few minutes until it starts to thicken.

-Stir in The Spinach, Tomatoes, & Basil
+Stir in The Spinach, Tomatoes, and Basil

 - Add the diced cherry tomatoes, spinach, and basil to the skillet and cook for 1 minute, or until wilted.